anandu06dev/ng4StarterKit/README.md

 }
 ```

-To achieve a greater separation, we create read model repositories.
-As for the read model repositories, they provide
+To obtain a better separation, we create view model repositories.
+As for the view model repositories, they provide
-different read model objects for specific use cases and use write models as a basis for the projection process.
-Both
+different read model objects for specific use cases and use domain models as the base.
+Both approaches interplays with Angular's
-approaches interplays very well with Angular's built-in change detection strategy.
-The read model repositories are
+built-in change detection strategy.

-addressed in the application layer.
+The view model repositories can be used in UI controllers or in application services.

 ```
 @Injectable()